bbj-dev/bbj/docs/docs/api_overview.md

 _requires no arguments_

 Returns an array with all registered user_ids, with the usermap object populated by their full objects.
+This method is _NEVER_ neccesary when using other endpoints, as the usermap returned on those requests already contains all the information you will need.
+This endpoint is useful for statistic purposes only.

 <br>